Meem Rooms & Suites

 To learn about recent operational changes and to read our Well-being Hospitality Model, click here.

-- Lavender bath products made right here on the farm
+- Lavender amenities made right here on the farm

 - Operable windows with cross-draft for fresh air